 - The solar panel system must be new.

 - You must own your solar panels.
 (Purchase or Finance)

-That last requirement isn’t easy to understand, since some homeowners may choose to lease their solar systems through third-party companies.
+That last requirement isn’t easy to understand since some homeowners may choose to lease their solar systems through third-party companies.
 This means that the leasing company gets to claim the tax credit instead of you.
-Anyone that buys their panels outright or finances them with a loan will get to claim the tax credit.
+Anyone who buys their panels outright or finances them with a loan can claim the tax credit.